 An apology is a statement of intent and compassion to diffuse a situation horribly gone wrong.
-It is an acknowledgement that a mistake has been made and we will do everything in our power to solve it.
-This creates an opportunity to find the reason for the wrong-doing and the probable solution so that similar problem could be averted in the future.
+It is an acknowledgment that a mistake has been made and we will do everything in our power to solve it.
+This creates an opportunity to find the reason for the wrong-doing and the probable solution so that similar problems could be averted in the future.

-Apologising is a step towards peacemaking by owning the responsibility for the incident, showing remorse, reducing anger and asking for forgiveness.
-A warm and sincere apology can turn an upset client into a loyal one when he sees your commitment towards customer satisfaction.
+Apologizing is a step towards peacemaking by owning the responsibility for the incident, showing remorse, reducing anger, and asking for forgiveness.
+A warm and sincere apology can turn an upset client into a loyal one when he sees your commitment to customer satisfaction.

 1) Be Calm and Listen attentively

-Poor customer service often results in making an actual complaint by the customer.
-In most cases, the customer firstly tries to resolve the issue through customer desk but when he does not get an appropriate response he makes a formal protest.
+Poor customer service often results in making an actual complaint to the customer.
+In most cases, the customer first tries to resolve the issue through the customer’s desk but when he does not get an appropriate response he makes a formal protest.

 3) Say you are sorry

 Sorry is a powerful word in whichever language it is spoken.
-It does not mean that you start demeaning yourself.
-Say it in a respectful and neutral manner and make it personal.
+It does not mean that you start demeaning yourself in your apology letter.
+Include it in your apology email respectfully and neutrally and make it personal.
 It must be heartfelt and show that you honestly mean it.

 The customer must gain the confidence that you are sincere in your feelings and want to help you in finding a feasible solution.
 Be specific about the problem when you want to apologize to a customer.
 It is your understanding and compassionate manner that will ultimately prove a blessing and show the customer your intent to solve the issue.